 The key to remember is that yoga is a journey – you turn up to a class wherever you’re at in that moment and work forward from there.
 This means that flexible or stiff, happy or sad, tired or energised, injured or healthy there will be something that you can take away from the mat that day.

-But only women do yoga right?
+But it's all women right?

 Actually no – that’s a myth!
 There are plenty of men in the classes I attend and, in the classes I teach, the split is often somewhere near 50:50.
 Yoga is for everybody – male and female, young and old.
 Come and give it a go!